FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Brother Development

-Brotherhood Ideas
+Brotherhood Events and Ideas

 BD1 - The chapter hosts an event entitled Bad Movie Night.
 Weekly, the Chaplain hosts the viewing of a subpar movie at the chapter house that members are free to come to and have a casual laugh.